frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/employee-group.md

 ## 3. Features

-### 3.1 Service Level
+### 3.1 Service Level Agreement

-An Employee Group can be added to the [Service Level](/docs/user/manual/en/support/service-level-agreement) doctype, where the Service Level can be specified for a particular Employee Group.
+An Employee Group can be added to the [Service Level Agreement](/docs/user/manual/en/support/service-level-agreement) doctype, where the Service Level can be specified for a particular Employee Group.

 ## 4. Related Topics